softwaresaved/common-form-questions/application-questions.md

 #### Type:
 Paragraph Text

+### Question:
-### How would these things benefit you and/or your software or research community?
+How would these things benefit you and/or your software or research community?

 #### Applicability:
 Open Call